zgoel317/open-unlearning/README.md

 ## 📝 Citing this work

-If you use OpenUnlearning in your research, please cite:
+If you use OpenUnlearning in your research, please cite OpenUnlearning and the benchmarks from the below:

 ```bibtex
 @misc{openunlearning2025,